materight/understandable-ProtoPNet/README.md

 TODO

 ## Acknowledgments
-This code is based on the original [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet) implementation.
+This implementation is based on the original [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet) repository.